JessicaLopezEspejel/GeSERA/README.md

 # wikiSERA

+This repository contains the dataset and code related to our submission to the NAACL 2021 conference  *"wikiSERA: A Summary Evaluation System using Information Retrieval from Wikipedia"*.
+The demonstration video of our system is available  [here](https://youtu.be/yjwAXhUsOoM).
 <!--
 SERA (Summarization Evaluation by Relevance Analysis) is an evaluation method for automatic summarization proposed by [(Cohan and Goharian, 2016)](https://arxiv.org/pdf/1604.00400.pdf).
 Candidate (automatic) summaries are compared to (human) references by means of an information retrieval query to an indexed document corpus, where each summary is considered as a query and the resulting document vectors are compared. **wikiSERA** is an open source implementation of the SERA method that uses Wikipedia documents as a corpus for general domain summaries evaluation.